top of page

 2016 - 2018 Art.Write.Now.
 Traveling Art Exhibition

-2020 Apocalypse: Now, Online
+2020 Apocalypse: Now, Online Exhibition

-2023 SCAD Foundations Honor Showcase
+2023 SCAD Foundations Honor Showcase, Savannah, GA

-2023 SCAD Fine Arts Showcase
+2023 SCAD Fine Arts Showcase, Savannah, GA

 2024 Emerge: Diverse Expressions of Queer Artistry, Art Stryngs Gallery, Savannah, GA